 The typical N-600 processing time can vary depending on the case.
 Typically, from the date you file your application to the date your certificate is approved, it can take nine months to 14 months.

 This type of certificate is intended for any children of legal U.S. citizens.
 If you are someone who was born abroad but has at least one parent legally a U.S. citizen, you are eligible to apply for a citizenship certificate.

 You will then be able to use this certificate, along with your birth certificate, to ensure you full rights similar to any other U.S. citizen.

 The citizenship certification process is relatively easy.
 Here are the steps one must follow to obtain a citizenship certificate:

 - Fill out the N-600 form: This form is known as the application for a certificate of citizenship for children and will show evidence of your child’s U.S. citizenship, even if they were born abroad.

 - Gather the necessary documents: You will need to include the legal birth certificate from the country of birth, two passport-style photos, proof of at least one parent’s citizenship, and that parent’s birth certificate.

 - Pay the required fees: The fee for this certificate is $1,170.
 You can pay this fee with a money order, cashier’s check, or credit card at a USCIS office.

 If you follow the process and correctly fill in all information needed, you will receive a U.S. citizenship certificate.

-Common Attributes Between a Naturalization Certificate and Citizenship Certificate
+Common Attributes Between a Naturalization Certificate vs Citizenship Certificate